danilocasassa/cegid-challenge/README.md

 ### The challenge

-Create a method, in the language of your choice, to detect if a string is palindrome - reads the same backward or forward.
+Create a method, in the language of your choice, to detect if a string is a palindrome - reads the same backwards or forward.

-Example of palindrome words: kayak, deified, rotator
+Examples of palindrome words: kayak, deified, rotator

 Input: String to validate